Q:What is this policy?

 Q: Does this policy apply to all Chicago School campuses?

 A: Yes.
 All degree seeking studentsmust complete this requirement.Students in the graduate certificate in ABAprogram must complete the CBC requirement due to practicum placement.

 A: Students will be provided information from the school about how to complete this simple (5 min) online procedure through an identified third party vendor.

 Q: What should I do if I encounter any technical difficulties in completing the online form or feel that I have been overcharged?

 A: Students who have any difficulties with the online process or vendor should start by contacting their customer service line as provided on the vendor's website.
 If contacting customer service does not resolve the problem adequately, students can contact their campus Student Affairs representative.

 Q: What will happen if a student fails to meet this requirement?

-A: Because of the importance of fulfilling this requirement, students who fail to complete their CBC by the designated deadline will have a registration hold implemented, and be administratively withdrawn if they fail to complete by the add/drop deadline of the next term.
-The CBC completion deadline for all campuses is the first day of the first term.
-Online students will be administratively withdrawn if an order is not received by the last day of their first term.
+A: Because of the importance of fulfilling this requirement, students who fail to complete their CBC by the designated deadline will have a registration hold implemented, and be administratively withdrawn if they fail to complete by the add/drop deadline of their second semester/third session.

 Q: What are the Financial Aid (FA) repercussions if the CBC is not completed by the deadline?